-Spina bifida is a congenital malformation of the spinal cord and column that, until recently, was known chiefly as a pediatric disability.
-Due to advancements in medical, surgical, and rehabilitative care, the number of adults living with spina bifida is increasing.
+Spina bifida is a congenital malformation of the spinal cord, spinal column, and brain.
+Due to advancements in medical, surgical, and rehabilitative care, the majority of people living with spina bifida today are adults.

-The UPMC Adult Spina Bifida Clinic provides coordinated care that often begins by working with pediatric specialists to ensure a smooth transition to adult medicine.
-And, it's the only program in western Pennsylvania specializing in the unique medical needs of adults with spina bifida.
+The UPMC Adult Spina Bifida Clinic provides coordinated care that often begins by working with pediatric specialists to ensure a smooth transition to adult health care.
+Our clinic is the only program in western Pennsylvania specializing in the unique medical needs of adults with spina bifida.

 People with spina bifida typically have increased pressure in the brain (hydrocephalus), which is treated by surgical shunting (draining).